SNAP: UpdatedFDENY 59 Rules

-With the concept of “On demand” interviewing, the client may be reaching out to us after receiving the confirmation message screen at end of application or by text after completing the application process on OKDHSLIVE.
-However, in order to deny on FDENY59-failure to complete interview”, we must have sent an interview notice.
-When a SNAP interview notice has been sent, and the client failed to call in or go into an office for an interview, then application can be placed in FDENY status.
+With the concept of “On demand” interviewing, the client household may contact the agency after receiving the confirmation message screen or text at end of application after completing the application process on OKDHSLIVE.
+An OnDemand interview notice is automatically sent when an application is submitted through OKDHSLive notifying the household to contact the agency within 10 days.
+When a SNAP interview notice has been sent, and the client household has failed to complete an interview by the due date, then application will automatically be placed in FDeny 59 status.

 Solution for Beyond 30-Day Applications

-For applications that have surpassed the 30-day deadline:
+For applications that exceeed the 30-day deadline without an interview:

 Comments or Suggestions?